Name order effects in measuring adolescent social networks using rosters

 This study investigates the meaning of friendship for eight diverse cohorts of sixth graders, challenging ubiquitous assumptions that friendships represent liking and social interaction, friendships are directed, and friendships are equivalent to one another.
 Adolescents primarily construe friendship as relational norms, expectations for mutual behavior, along with mutual liking and interaction.
 Boys and girls weight these dimensions differently in defining friendship.

 Kitts, James A. and Diego F. Leal.
-What Is(n’t) a Friend?
+“What Is(n’t) a Friend?
 Dimensions of the Friendship Concept Among Adolescents.”
 Social Networks.
 66: 161-170, 2021.

 Investigating the Temporal Dynamics of Interorganizational Exchange: Patient Transfers Among Italian Hospitals

 Previous research on interaction behavior among organizations has typically aggregated those behaviors over time as a network of organizational relationships.
-This paper instead studies structural-temporal patterns in organizational exchange, Applying this lens to a community of Italian hospitals during 2003–7, the authors observe two mechanisms of interorganizational reciprocation: organizational embedding and resource dependence and show how these two mechanisms operate on distinct time horizons and operate differently in competitive and non-competitive contexts.
+This paper instead studies structural-temporal patterns in organizational exchange.
+Applying this lens to a community of Italian hospitals during 2003–7, the authors observe two mechanisms of interorganizational reciprocation: organizational embedding and resource dependence, and show how these two mechanisms operate on distinct time horizons and operate differently in competitive and non-competitive contexts.
 Results shed light on the evolution of generalized exchange or status hierarchies at the population level.

-Kitts, James A. Lomi, Alessandro, Mascia, Daniele, Pallotti, Francesca, and Eric Quintane.
+Kitts, James A., Lomi, Alessandro, Mascia, Daniele, Pallotti, Francesca, and Eric Quintane.
 “Investigating the Temporal Dynamics of Interorganizational Exchange: Patient Transfers Among Italian Hospitals.”
 American Journal of Sociology.
 123(3): 850-910, 2017.

 Greed and Fear in Network Reciprocity: Implications for Cooperation among Organizations

-Decades of work in evolutionary game theory have built on the seminal spatial dilemmas model, which depicts the evolution of cooperation on regular lattices, with strategies propagating locally by relative fitness.
+This paper depicts the evolution of cooperation on regular lattices, with strategies propagating locally by relative fitness.
 The underlying dilemma arises from two distinct dimensions—the gains for exploiting cooperative partners (Greed) and the cost of cooperating with exploitative partners (Fear).
 This paper uses computational experiments to show that embedding interaction in networks generally leads Greed and Fear to have divergent, interactive, and highly nonlinear effects on cooperation at the macro level, even when individuals respond identically to Greed and Fear.
 We then replicate our experiments on inter-organizational network data derived from links through shared directors among 2,400 large US corporations.

 Kitts, James A., Leal, Diego F., Jones, Thomas M., Felps, Will, and Shawn L. Berman.
 “Greed and Fear in Network Reciprocity: Implications for Cooperation among Organizations” PLoS ONE 11(2), 2016.